konimarti/flow/README.md

 ```

-## Implementation notes

-Two types of observers are available that are suitable for different use cases:
-* Channel-based observers accept new values through a ```chan interface{}``` channel, and
-* Function-based observers collect new values in regular intervals from a ```func() interface{}``` function.

-Channel-based observers are useful in cases where we receive specific events.
-Function-based observers can be used to monitor any object or state of resources
-(i.e. reading data from [OPC](http://github.com/konimarti/opc), HTTP requests, etc.).

 ## Filters

 The filters control the behavior of the observer, i.e. they determine when and what values should be sent to the subscribers.